Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

     }, timeout);
 ```

 So first thing we do in this snippet is that we click on Login link in navigation.
 We use [page.click()]() for this, which takes as an argument a CSS selector.
 Since we navigated to different URL we use [page.waitForSelector()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagewaitforselectorselector-options) to wait till our form will be rendered by DOM, so we can start to do something with it.
 Then we use [page.type()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagetypeselector-text-options) method to fill out our form, this method takes two argument a CSS selector and a text, which we want to type.
-We then proceed by submitting our form, waitting for success message to appear and getting its innerHTML.
+We then proceed by submitting our form, waiting for success message to appear and getting its innerHTML.

-If you now run `npm run test` you should have three passign tets.
+If you now run `npm run test` you should have three passing tets.

 ###Taking Screenshots on Desktop and Mobile
 With our form and frontend tested, we can turn our attention to screenshot taking and emulation of mobile devices in Puppeteer.